Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

 Getting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
 The Plaintiff's Claim document is known as a Form 7A and can be found online.
-The main form is relatively easy to complete as much is just filling in the blanks with basic information such as names and addresses of the parties involved in the lawsuit.
-More difficult is the telling of the story that gives rise to the lawsuit whereas, in legal matters, the story often must be written in a sensible chronology and will often require some legalese, even in Small Claims Court.
-Additionally, knowing what should be said and what should be omitted can be crucial.
+The primary parts of the form are relatively easy involving simple fill in the blanks information.
+The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
+There are many rules regarding the manner of what should be provided.
 The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.

 - What if a counterclaim is brought against me?